ropensci/roweb3/content/blog/2022-02-04-a-blend-of-package-build-failures/index.md

 ## Conclusion

-In this post we provided you with a bouquet of some mistakes to avoid.
+In this post we provided you with a bouquet of some mistakes to avoid when developing a package.
-If you enjoy this content, subscribe to our [monthly newsletter](/news) that features a Package Development Corner section with tips!¡
+If you enjoyed this content, subscribe to our [monthly newsletter](/news) that features a Package Development Corner section with tips!¡